Big Texas CPR llc

 We offer hybrid courses for busy people.
 Our hybrid courses are presented in two parts: First part is an online course, second part is a skill session.
 Important note: This is NOT an 'Online course".
 Many companies will not accept 'online certification'.
 Our certifications are the exact same as those issued after a live classroom session, and do NOT indicate online training.
 This is because our students MUST meet an instructor and complete a Skills Session before we issue certification.
 Click here for the AHA BLS Provider CPR hybrid course information (usually for medical professionals).
 Click here for non medical professionals CPR/AED/First Aid hybrid course information.

 There is no mandated minimum age requirement for learning CPR.
 The ability to perform CPR is based more on body strength than age.
-Studies have shown that children as young as nine years old can learn and retain CPR skills.
+Studies have shown that children as young as13 years old can learn and retain CPR skills.
 Reach out to us to join a class.

 Our courses are for anyone with limited or no medical training who needs a course completion card for job, regulatory or other requirements.
 While these courses are designed to meet OSHA requirements, OSHA does not review or approve any courses for compliance.
 This is an important note: Since OSHA never reviews or approves courses, they will never (obviously) be OSHA compliant.
 Anyone telling you they have courses that are "OSHA compliant" is lying to you.
 Courses might meet the OSHA requirement (like all of ours) but none can be "OSHA compliant".